· announcement · 3 min read

 • Convert classes to JSON, JSON-LD, OWL XML, or Markdown format

-To get started with the SOLI Python Library, visit our SOLI Python Library documentation page.
+To get started with the FOLIO Python Library, visit our FOLIO Python Library documentation page.

 Getting Started